joaopedrocoelho/astrobeats/README.md

 # Peregrin Astro

-An astrology blog built with Gatsby and React.
+An astrology blog built with Gatsby, Strapi and React.